Braeger Chevy helped make these videos

 When the air conditioner in your 2013 Ford Flex starts blowing hot air, you likely have a freon leak.
 Recharging the freon in your AC system is an inexpensive and easy first step to restoring the cooling capacity of your A/C system.
 Most refrigerants include a leak sealer that will seal small leaks in addition to filling the R134a refrigerant.
 The A/C system in your Flex consists of a compressor that is belt-driven, an evaporator and freon.
 If there is a problem with your compressor or evaporator, adding freon will not restore cooling.
 How to add freon to your 2013 Ford Flex: hook up the can of refrigerant (likely r-134a) to the low pressure port.
 When your compressor kicks on, add freon to the correct pressure.
 In addition to cooling, freon lubricates the compressor when it runs.

-Is the clock in your car ahead or behind?
-Learn how to set it here!2013 Ford Flex Limited 3.5L V6 Turbo Sport Utility (4 Door)
+A few key tips will make jacking up your car much safer2013 Ford Flex Limited 3.5L V6 Turbo Sport Utility (4 Door)